Fiber Photometry Solutions

 Browse below the role of each fiber photometry component:

 Doric Lenses Inc. is a recognized leader in advanced fiber photometry solutions for behaving animals, driving innovation in this rapidly evolving field.
 Each system was carefully engineered to address the specific experimental needs & challenges.
-The three main types of Fibers Photometry Systems are split into categories based on the type of detector.

-Explore how Doricâs fiber photometry systems compare across key metrics.
+Explore how Doric’s fiber photometry systems compare across key metrics.

 SYSTEM COMPARISON